Piyushred/Vertex-language/README.md

 # SER502-Spring2021-Team2
-Vertex Language ( Lexical Analyzer, Parser, Runtime ) By: Piyush Reddy Mudireddy, Ritesh Reddy Anugu, Amulya Bodla, Niharika Pothana.
+Vertex Language ( Lexical Analyzer, Parser, Interpretor ) By: Piyush Reddy Mudireddy, Ritesh Reddy Anugu, Amulya Bodla, Niharika Pothana.

 Vertex Programming Language
 System Specifications
 Compiler and Runtime Environment:

-[Operating System] - Windows 10
+Operating System - Windows 10
-[Processor] - Intel(R) Core(TM) i5-8265U CPU
+Processor - Intel(R) Core(TM) i7 CPU
-[Memory] - >= 4 GB RAM
+RAM - 4 GB

 Tools Used:
-Prolog - A Declarative Programming Language for implementing the compiler and runtime environment.
+SWI-Prolog

 Installation
 [SWI-Prolog] 8.2.4-1 is used to run the program.
 This can be downloaded using the below link: